A World-Class Education in the Heart of Chicago

 Q: What if I am not able to attend the ISWP program?

 A: The ISWP program is a mandatory program for all international students.
 This program has been designed and implemented based on student feedback.
-We feel that students who take part in this program will have the best preparation to begin their studies at Columbia.
-We do understand that things come up that may be out of your control, like obtaining a VISA, or flight arrangement, but please, please try to attend this program.
+We feel that students who take part in this program have the best preparation to begin their studies at Columbia.
+We understand that things come up that may be out of your control—like flight arrangements or obtaining a visa—but we highly recommend that you attend this program.

 Q: My parents will come with me.
 Can they attend ISWP?